firefly-iii/docs/new-docs/support/faq.md

 People often have the same type of questions.
 Please find them below.
 If you open an issue that refers to one of these questions, your issue may be closed.

+Please refer to the index on your right.

 ## General questions

 ### I have found a security related issue, what do I do?